Skip to main content

 Neighbourhoods in Atlanta

 Atlanta's intown neighbourhoods are defined by the BeltLine — the converted rail corridor that has become the city's most consequential real estate catalyst.
 Inman Park and Ponce City Market's Old Fourth Ward sit at the BeltLine's most active nodes: Victorian bungalows and new condo towers in close proximity, top walkability for Atlanta's sprawl-heavy geography, and prices that climbed 40–60% over the BeltLine's first decade of buildout.
 Virginia-Highland is the quieter, more residential alternative to the north — bungalows on tree-lined streets, independent restaurants along the commercial strip, and a neighbourhood association that has aggressively managed density.
-Decatur functions as a walkable urban village just east of the city limits: a genuine downtown square, top-performing City Schools of Decatur, and a strong sense of place that draws buyers who would otherwise head to Alpharetta.
+Decatur functions as a walkable urban village just east of the city limits: a genuine downtown square, the City Schools of Decatur, and a strong sense of place that draws buyers who would otherwise head to Alpharetta.

 Common questions about the Atlanta housing market